openid-connect-4-identity-assurance-1_0 November 2024

 3.5. verified claim

-claims about an end-user, typically a natural person, whose binding to a particular end-user account was verified in the course of an identity verification process
+claim about an end-user, typically a natural person, whose binding to a particular end-user account was verified in the course of an identity verification process

 4. Requirements